techservicesillinois/lambda-aws-monthly-rebill-tags/README.md

 Based on https://github.com/agussman/aws-cost-explorer

-A simple Python 3 script to run via AWS Lambda to report monthly billing broken down by Tag.
+A simple Python 3 script to run via AWS Lambda to report monthly billing from AWS Cost Explorer split by Tag.

 # Input values